orangese/neural-networks/README.md

 #### MNIST (`mnist`):

 MLPs and ConvNNs applied to the classic "Hello World" of machine learning problems: digit recognition with the MNIST dataset.

-#### AI Credit (`credit-analysis`):

-Part of a joint effort to create a credit analysis tool trained on Lending Club's dataset. `original` created during HackMHS VI and `new` created for submission to a Blockstack program.